PAdventures/Jarlang/README.md

 # Jarlang

 Jarlang is an interpreted programming language which mainly uses syntax similar to Rust and Javascript.
-Jarlang's interpreter in written in Rust.
+Jarlang's interpreter is written in Rust.

 ### Note